Breaking Out of the Friend Zone: How to Confidently Express Your Interest

 Step 5: The Moment of Truth

-• Choose the right moment.
-Not when she's stressed about work or crying over her ex.
+• Pick your moment: Not when she’s stressed or crying over her ex.

-• Be direct.
-"I value our friendship, but I'd be lying if I said I haven't thought about us being more than friends.
-Would you be open to going on a date?"
+• Be direct: “I value our friendship, but I’d be lying if I said I haven’t thought about us being more.
+Would you be open to going on a date?”

 Step 6: Handle the Aftermath Like a Champ

-• Treat her like a date, not a buddy.
-Open doors, pay for dinner, the whole nine yards.
+• Treat her like a date, not your buddy.

-Remember, gents, there's no guarantee this will work.
-But living in relationship purgatory isn't doing you any favors.
-You miss 100% of the shots you don't take.
-So take your shot, be respectful of the outcome, and know that either way, you've grown a pair and faced your fears.
+There’s no guarantee this will work.
+But sitting in relationship purgatory isn’t helping either of you.
+You miss 100% of the shots you don’t take—so take your shot, respect the outcome, and grow from it.